loitering commercial property California is a growing priority for California businesses.

 What counts as loitering on commercial property in California?

-In California, loitering on commercial property generally refers to lingering or remaining on business premises without a lawful purpose, especially after being asked to leave by the property owner or security personnel.
-Under California Penal Code Section 647, certain loitering behaviors — such as soliciting or obstructing entrances — can be prosecuted as misdemeanors.
+In California, loitering on commercial property generally refers to lingering or remaining on business premises without a lawful purpose.
+Especially after being asked to leave by the property owner or security personnel.
+Under California Penal Code Section 647, certain loitering behaviors.
+Such as soliciting or obstructing entrances — can be prosecuted as misdemeanors.
 As a commercial property owner, you have the legal right to establish and enforce no-loitering policies on your premises.

 How much does commercial security to prevent loitering cost in California?